Parbhat/pelican-blue/README.md

 ## Installation

-You can install Pelican-Blue theme to your earlier Pelican project or create a new project from Pelican [Quickstart](http://docs.getpelican.com/en/3.6.3/quickstart.html) guide.
+You can install Pelican-Blue theme to your earlier Pelican project or create a new project from the Pelican [Quickstart](http://docs.getpelican.com/en/3.6.3/quickstart.html) guide.

 * Clone the repository